-Delve into the shady world of wildlife crime as we use real Customs seizures to reveal the devastating impact of hunting on animal populations, and find out how ZSL is helping.
+Examine the underworld of wildlife crime as we use real Customs seizures to reveal the devastating impact of hunting on animal populations.
+Discover how ZSL is combating this and shining the light on this growing problem.
 After a discussion of the main threats to animals, Wildlife Under Threat will focus on hunting and the illegal wildlife trade.
 Students will investigate an array of real objects from the natural world that are loaned to us by HM Revenue and Customs, and will be encouraged to discuss some controversial statements about hunting, using the information provided.
 After exploring their own opinions they will find out how these problems are tackled in real life by ZSL conservationists.
 N.B.
-Some students may find certain hunted artefacts shocking.
+Some students may find certain hunted objects shocking.

 Age group: Years 7-11 (KS3&4, Ages 11-16),